Owensboro Community and Technical College is a unique blend of three institutions.

 Consolidation and KCTCS

 As part of the KCTCS initiative to consolidate the services provided by its colleges at the local level and in response to a long held community belief in the need for one public college, the two colleges began the process of consolidation in 1999, led by OCC President Jacqueline Addington in partnership with Sandra Appling, the interim director of Owensboro Technical College.
 The KCTCS Board of Regents approved a Memorandum of Agreement on the consolidation of the colleges’ functions, services, and programs in September 2000.
 This resulted in the submission of a Prospectus for Substantive Change to the Southern Association of Colleges and Schools.
 It was accepted in June 2002, with final approval in June 2003.

-Owensboro Community and Technical College offers the associate in arts degree, the associate in science degree, the associate in applied science degree, and diplomas and certificates in technical programs.
+Owensboro Community and Technical College offers the associate in arts degree, the associate in fine arts, the associate in visual art, the associate in science degree, the associate in applied science degree, and diplomas and certificates in technical programs.
 General arts and sciences programs designed to provide the first two years of a baccalaureate degree program and career-oriented programs designed to prepare students for immediate technical or semi-professional employment are available to students.
 The college offers continuing education programs that include workforce training for business and industry and community education opportunities.
 The college serves Owensboro, Kentucky, and the surrounding area, including Daviess, Hancock, Ohio, and McLean Counties.
 With a total population of approximately 140,000, the area has traditionally relied on agriculture, mining, and manufacturing as its economic foundations.
 However, recent changes have promoted a transition toward a service oriented economy and efforts toward economic diversification.
 Featuring cultural opportunities unusual for communities of similar size, the area also benefits from strong community leadership in support of education.